Lichenification is when your skin becomes thick and leathery. This is usually a result of constant scratching or rubbing.

 Traditionally, treatment approaches for lichenification have focused on treating itchiness and reducing scratching by addressing the underlying cause of the problem, such as atopic dermatitis or psoriasis.

-But recent research published in ACTA Dermato-Venerologica suggests that there’s a quicker way to treat lichenification effectively.
+But 2015 research suggests that there’s a quicker way to treat lichenification effectively.

 All the study participants applying fluticasone propionate saw improvements to their lichenification within the first week.
-After four weeks, more than 80 percent of participants showed no, very mild, or mild lichenification.
+After four weeks, up to 80 percent of participants showed no, very mild, or mild lichenification.

 These results are significant and suggest that the best way to treat moderate to severe lichenification is with a topical fluticasone propionate ointment.
 You’ll need a doctor’s prescription for fluticasone propionate.